inthepocket/plantuml-server/README.md

 * `ALLOW_PLANTUML_INCLUDE`
     * Enables `!include` processing which can read files from the server into diagrams.
 Files are read relative to the current working directory.
     * Default value: `false`
+* `PLANTUML_PRE_INCLUDE_UML`
+    * If set, the contents of the file at the given path will be inject immediately after a `@startuml` directive.
+This allows the inclusion of a set of default styles for this server.
+    * Default value: `null`

 Alternate: How to build your docker image
 ======================================================